 Because Kiso Valley has a rich tradition of high-quality craftsmanship in woodworking, lacquerware, comb-making, and bamboo work, one of the highlights of visiting each post town is exploring the incredible traditional craftwork.
 Some of the small shops here have been family run for multiple generations.
 Each town has its own unique shops, so be sure to check them out.

 For an especially rich experience on this trail, don’t miss our 2-day Historic Nakasendo Walking Tour, which will let you walk in the footsteps of the samurai and merchants from long ago and stay in a traditional inn along way.
-You can also choose to combine the Nakasendo Trail with a visit to other famous places in Nagano and Japan like the snow monkeys and Mt.
-Fuji.
-Check out all the tours below:
+This immersive 2-day tour includes a visit to three of the post preserved postal towns on the Nakasendo – Narai, Magome and Tsumago – and accommodation on the first day.

 Access from Nagano Station to Magome (Magome to Tsumago trail)